Venice Beach Self-Guided GPS Audio Walking Tour Preview

 Venice Beach Sign

 As you continue along Windward Avenue, take a moment to admire the remnants of Venice’s original Venetian-inspired architecture.
 The colonnaded buildings with elegant arches are among the last traces of Abbot Kinney’s dream to recreate the romantic charm of Venice, Italy.
 These arcades once lined bustling canals and walkways, offering a glimpse into the grandeur of the early 1900s “Venice of America.”Straight ahead, suspended above the intersection of Windward and Pacific Avenue, is the iconic Venice Sign—a replica of the original installed by Kinney in 1905 to welcome visitors to his seaside resort.
-Reinstalled in 2007, it’s now one of Venice’s most photographed landmarks, especially when lit up at night.Beyond the sign, you’ll see a circular intersection—the former site of a grand lagoon that once served as the heart of Kinney’s canal system.
+Reinstalled in 2007, it’s now one of Venice’s most photographed landmarks, especially when lit up at night.Beyond the sign, you’ll see a circular intersection, the former site of a grand lagoon that once served as the heart of Kinney’s canal system.
 In its prime, the lagoon hosted gondola races, water ballets, and mock naval battles, complete with an 80-foot diving tower.
-If you look closely at the north side of the traffic circle, you might spot an old gondola—a quiet reminder of Venice’s theatrical past.When you're ready, turn right onto Pacific Avenue and walk one block.
+If you look closely at the north side of the traffic circle, you can spot an old gondola.
+It's hard to imagine these were canals.When you're ready, turn right onto Pacific Avenue and walk one block.
 Stop in front of Hotel Erwin, a modern local landmark with its own stories to tell.

 Roof Top Bar